flare-foundation/docs/docs/dev/index.md

 * [MetaMask](https://metamask.io) or other [wallets](../user/wallets/index.md),
 * local development tools such as [hardhat](https://hardhat.org).

-Connection configuration for Songbird is described in [the Networks section](songbird.md).
+Connection configuration for Songbird is described in [the Networks Configuration section](network-configs.md).

 ### Does Songbird support Ethereum-style contracts?